xianglun918/FaceContour/README.md

 ### Addition

 There are many other state-of-art methods to do the same thing.
 Please refer to the recent best student paper on CVPR about background matting.
 And I just noticed last week that there are a library called "kornia" that has a good example of doing mapping as well.
-I am planning to deep further in the future.
+I am planning to dip into in the future.
 Well, thanks for visiting my repo.
 And, happy tiger year!
 (2022.01.28, xianglun918)